LucasDelfino92/morrowindsharp/mw2.md

   - Recommendation: just load conflicting .esms and .esps after Ownership Overhaul.
 - **Yet Another Guard Diversity**: this mod replaces vanilla guards with unique guards selected from leveled lists.
 But because of how this mod works, it is perfectly possible for a mod to override its changes (by moving the vanilla guards around) and have the guards revert to their vanilla, generic appearance.
 This would be most noticeable with Imperial Legion guards who don't wear closed helmets (unlike their Hlaalu, Redoran, Telvanni, and Indoril counterparts).
 Moreover, new guards added to the game world will most likely have a generic appearance as well.
   - Recommendation: just load conflicting .esps after Yet Another Guard Diversity.
-- **Morrowind Anti-Cheese**, **MDMD - More Deadly Morrowind Denizens**, **BTB's Game Improvements - Necro Edit**: these mods make drastic changes to the game's balance, including the addition of new enemies to vanilla locations, stat tweaks to equipment and items, and edits to NPCs' inventories, stats, and spells.
+- **Morrowind Anti-Cheese**, **BTB's Game Improvements - Necro Edit**: these mods make drastic changes to the game's balance, including the addition of new enemies to vanilla locations, stat tweaks to equipment and items, and edits to NPCs' inventories, stats, and spells.
 Any large overhaul that affects NPCs or vanilla items will quite possibly conflict with these mods (e.g. a faction overhaul, such as Vvardenfell Brotherhood or Morag Tong Polished).
 Depending on the conflict, it can be virtually harmless (without looking at TES3View you wouldn't even tell there is a conflict) or serious (an NPC that should have been buffed to a considerable degree reverts back to its vanilla, puny mook state).
   - Recommendation: use TES3View to look at conflicts and determine the best course of action, whether that is modifying your load order, using TESAME to delete conflicting records, or create a patch using the Construction Set.

 [<< Back to Main](https://github.com/Sigourn/morrowind-improved/blob/master/readme.md#morrowind)